Activities and Events

 2016 National Dropout Prevention Network Conference October 2-5, 2016, Detroit Marriott at the Renaissance Center, Detroit, MI.
 Make plans to attend now.
 Check out motivational speaker Eric Thomas, with a video invitation to this conference on the Home page!

-PAST ADVISORY COUNCIL MEETING AGENDAS
+PAST ADVISORY COUNCIL MEETING AGENDAS AND CONTENT

 For more information on the subcommittees, or to become involved, please contact the appropriate co-chair: